SC352 - Introduction to Ultrafast Pulse Shaping--Principles and Applications

 This course, updated yearly, is intended for everyone that uses or intends to use femtosecond laser pulses in academic research or industry.
 Attendees will learn how pulse shaping can greatly enhance femtosecond laser applications.
 No prior knowledge about pulse shaping is required.

-Marcos Dantus has 25 years of experience working with femtosecond lasers.
-He is presently a Professor of Chemistry and Physics at Michigan State University.
+Professor Dantus has 30 years of experience working with femtosecond lasers.
+He is presently a Distinguished Professor of Chemistry and Physics at Michigan State University.
 Dantus’ interests include the development of practical applications for ultrafast lasers, control of nonlinear laser-matter interactions, and biomedical imaging.
-Dantus has more than 180 publications, 43 invention disclosures and 17 issued patents.
-Dantus is presently the President and CEO of BioPhotonic Solutions Inc, and serves on the board of advisors for Chemical Physics Letters.
+Dantus has more than 226 publications, 50 invention disclosures and 22 issued patents.
+Dantus is a Fellow of the National Academy of Inventors, the OSA, and the APS.